Skip to content

 Dota 2’s economy is the simpler of the two.
 Every hero is free, every game-affecting upgrade is free, and the store sells skins (called sets), couriers, announcer packs, and the seasonal battle pass.
 You can play 1,000 matches without spending a cent and never lose a competitive edge.

 League of Legends gates 160-plus champions behind two currencies.
 Blue Essence drops from playing matches, while Riot Points are the cash currency.
 New champions usually rotate through a free-to-play weekly pool, which is fine for casual play but punishing in ranked when the meta shifts to a champion you don’t own.
-We tested unlocking three meta champions through gameplay alone, and it took many hours of matches to bank enough Blue Essence for the third pick.
+Unlocking several meta champions through gameplay alone takes many hours of matches to bank enough Blue Essence, which is the main friction point for free-to-play ranked players.

 Skins are the visible monetization in both games.